integr8ly/integreatly-operator/README.md

 ### 2. Cluster size guidelines

-For development work the required vcpu and ram can be lower than that stated in the [service definition](https://access.redhat.com/articles/5534341#scalability-and-service-levels-15).
+For development work the required vCPU and ram can be lower than that stated in the [service definition](https://access.redhat.com/articles/5534341#scalability-and-service-levels-15).
 Different quotas require different values.
 Table belong are typical requested values needed for RHOAM on a cluster with cluster storage set to True.